Computing classical modular forms: Issues: computational, theoretical, and practical

 \subsection{Presenting coefficients using LLL-reduction}

 One of the most dramatic improvements we saw, both in performance and in display, is in the choice of how to represent coefficient rings.
 In this section and the next, we explain two such methods.

-As explained in section \ref{sub:decomposition}, one computes a minimal polynomial for the coefficient field by factoring a Hecke operator.
+As explained in section \ref{sub:decomposition}, one computes a minimal polynomial for the coefficient field by factoring the characteristic polynomial of a Hecke operator.
 This polynomial may be unwieldy!
-So we first apply the \pari{} function \texttt{polredbest} which finds an improved minimal polynomial representing the same field by computing an LLL-reduced basis for an order with respect to the Minkowski embedding (whose underlying quadratic form is given by the $T_2$-norm); this runs in deterministic polynomial time in the size of the input.
-When possible, we improve this to \texttt{polredabs}, which applies the same technique but to the maximal order (which may require factoring, and we frequently encounter situations where this is a bottleneck).
+So we first apply the \pari{} function \texttt{polredbest} which finds an improved minimal polynomial representing the same field by computing an LLL-reduced basis for an order with respect to the Minkowski embedding (whose underlying quadratic form is given by the $T_2$-norm)---this runs in deterministic polynomial time in the size of the input.
+When possible, we improve this to \texttt{polredabs}, which applies the same technique but to the maximal order (this may require factoring a discriminant, and we frequently encounter situations where this is a bottleneck).

-\begin{remark} The function \texttt{polredabs} changed in \pari{} 2.9.5 (Fall 2017); we use the more recent version, described in \url{https://github.com/JohnCremona/sorting}. \end{remark}
+\begin{remark} The function \texttt{polredabs} changed in \pari{} 2.9.5 (Fall 2017); we use the more recent version, described in \cite{CPS}. \end{remark}

-We take this farther, as follows.
+We can make significant further improvements by optimizing the $\Z$-basis we use to represent coefficients.
 Let $f \in \Sknew{k}(N,\chi)$ be a newform.
 By the Hecke--Sturm bound (Proposition \ref{prop:heckesturm}), the coefficient ring of $f$ is generated over $\Z[\chi]$ by the values $a_n(f)$ for $n \leq \Sturm(k,N)$, so by extension we obtain a set of $\Z$-module generators for the ring.
 We reduce this to an LLL-reduced $\Z$-basis for the coefficient ring, and we rewrite the coefficients in terms of this basis.
 In our computations, we always use complex precision that is at least as large as the discriminant of the coefficient ring.

 We observe the following.

 \begin{lem} Let $F$ be a number field and let $R \subseteq F$ be a $\Z$-order in $F$.
 Then the shortest vectors in $R$ with respect to the $T_2$-norm are exactly the roots of unity in $R$. \end{lem}